LongOnly/LongOnly/README.md

 This entangles several different areas of which financial services are my favourite but I'm always keen to learn & develop new skills!😃

-(some) domains I recurrently work with:
+(some) topics I recurrently work with:
 * Financial Products & Derivatives
 * High Performance Databases
 * Time Series Forecasting